ldaniels528/trifecta/README.md

         * The Topics section has been enhanced to display topic offset deltas
     * _Query_ tab user interface improvements
         * Multiple queries can be executed concurrently
-* Kafka Query language (KQL) (formerly Big-Data Query Language/BDQL) has grammar simplification
-    * The "<a href="#trifecta-ui-query">with default</a>" clause is no longer necessary
     * The embedded web server now supports asynchronous request/response flows

 <a name="trifecta-ui"></a>
 ### Trifecta UI